Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 on `<local-port>` to port 19999 of pod `alluxio-master-$i`.
 The pod `alluxio-master-$i` does NOT have to be on the node you are running this command.

-> Note: `i=0` for the the first master Pod.
+> Note: `i=0` for the first master Pod.
 When running multiple masters, forward port for each master.
 Only the primary master serves the Web UI.

 For example, you are on a node with hostname `master-node-1` and you would like to serve